-The standard belief in books about the Lean initiatives and value stream mapping (VSM) is that VSM works well on transactional processes (which are primarily linear processes where hand-offs are well defined and the outcome is known), and it is useful for repetitive projects or products.
-This book counters these statements by clearly demonstrating how a VSM exercise can be successfully performed in complex, multifunctional environments involving non-repetitive work, such as aircraft new product development, custom engineering, software development, and project management.
+The standard belief in books about Lean initiatives and value stream mapping (VSM) is that VSM works well on transactional processes (which are primarily linear processes where handoffs are well defined and the outcome is known) and it is useful for repetitive projects or products.
+This book counters these statements by clearly demonstrating how a VSM exercise can be successfully performed in complex, multifunctional environments involving nonrepetitive work, such as aircraft new product development, custom engineering, software development and project management.

-The methodology described in the book is the result of more than 10 years of refinement and is based on practice, while working with multidisciplinary teams and helping them achieving their goals.
+The methodology described in this book is the result of more than ten years of refinement and is based on practice while working with multidisciplinary teams and helping them achieve their goals.
 This is a novel approach to capturing the information flow in a VSM by recognizing it as the place where most of the issues are generated, especially for the previously mentioned environments and the fact that classical mapping methodologies (including classical VSM) do not capture it well.

-The VSM methodology that the author developed goes to the essence of a VSM (activities flow, information flow, timeline), uses conventional VSM icons and some custom information flow icons, and helps:
+The VSM methodology that the author developed goes to the essence of a VSM (activities flow, information flow, timeline), uses conventional VSM icons and some custom information flow icons and helps the following:

-If the steps are followed thoroughly, then constantly lead time reductions ranging from 60% to 88% are achieved along with increased availability of resources, more output with the same resources, projects delivered on time, and most importantly: colleagues embracing the Lean mindset, which greatly contributed to maintaining the gains.
+If the steps are followed thoroughly, then lead time reductions ranging from 60% to 88% are achieved, along with increased availability of resources, more output with the same resources, projects delivered on time and, most importantly, colleagues embracing the Lean mindset, which greatly contributes to maintaining the gains.

-Essentially, this book helps readers perform a VSM in environments where multiple stakeholders interact with each other to deliver a product or a service with unclear aspects, such as what’s the product/service?
-How can all involved contribute to the product or service transformation?
-And, how the interactions between them occur?
+Essentially, this book helps readers perform a VSM in environments where multiple stakeholders interact with each other to deliver a product or a service with unclear aspects, such as what the product/service is, how all involved can contribute to the product or service transformation and how the interactions between them occur.

 CHAPTER 1.
 HOW CAN WE IMPROVE IT, IF WE CAN’T SEE IT?